El Salvador prosecutors order arrest of ex-president Funes

-SAN SALVADOR, El Salvador — Prosecutors in El Salvador have ordered the arrest of former President Mauricio Funes and more than two dozen members of his inner circle on a range of corruption charges for allegedly siphoning $351 million from public coffers, the Attorney General’s Office announced Friday.
+SAN SALVADOR, El Salvador — Prosecutors in El Salvador have ordered the arrests of former President Mauricio Funes and 30 members of his inner circle on a range of corruption charges for allegedly siphoning $351 million from public coffers, the Attorney General’s Office announced Friday.

 The 31 arrest orders include Funes’ private secretary, his long-time partner Ada Mitchelle Guzman Siguenza, his ex-wife Regina Canas and two of Funes’ sons.

-Note: This story has been corrected to say that El Salvador’s current president is from Funes’ party.